 BikeAAA was founded as a team project of the Leadership Anne Arundel Flagship 2013 program and has since received recognition as an exemplary LAA project.
 BikeAAA board members (and LAA FLG grads) Lois Findlay and Jon Korin presented the LAA FLG ’20 class with a proposed project to secure an approved location.
-A team of 6 took the project on and picked up the previous work done by the AACPS teams.
+A team of 6 took the project on and picked up the previous work done by the AACPS STEM Student teams.
 Further refinement of the ranked list was done and meetings were setup with top ranking AACPS locations.
 A follow-up meeting with AACPS Facilities led to exploration of 2 existing old basketball courts at Lindale MS in Linthicum Heights near BWI Airport.
 We visited the site which is directly adjacent to the BWI Trail and also features a large parking lot.
 The team met with Principal John Nash, Asst.
 Principal Elena Thomas and members of the faculty who were enthusiastic about the project which could embrace the Lindale MS Art and STEM programs.
 The LAA team prepared the request application including budget, schedule and description and secured approval from AACPS in the spring of 2020!

 Lindale MS, Future History Now, Anne Arundel Police Bike Patrol, Rec & Parks and PedalPowerKids

 BikeAAA and its partners are strong advocates for bike safety but knew little about painting asphalt.
 Future History Now is an Annapolis-based 501(c)3 non-profit organization that facilitates collaborative mural projects with youth facing adversity in underserved communities.
 In the summer of 2020, FHN painted a surface mural of Breonna Taylor on two basketball courts in Annapolis.
-The collaboration among teaching artists, aspiring artists, social justice advocates and at-risk youth received great attention locally and nationally.
+The collaboration among teaching artists, aspiring artists, social justice advocates and at-risk youth received great acclaim locally and nationally.
 BikeAAA president Jon Korin had met FHN principals Julia Gibb and Jeff Huntington years earlier and always hoped to collaborate.
 That day arrived as BikeAAA, FHN and Lindale MS arranged to partner on the Lindale Bike Playground.
 A phased approach would start with the painting of the course to be followed by adding art in the “island areas” and eventually the addition of a shed with vertical elements like traffic signs that could be used during programs.
 Lindale MS STEM students developed creative course layouts using Sketchup, Minecraft and home supplies which were then presented virtually to BikeAAA and AACPD Bike Patrol.

 In November, 2020 BikeAAA and AACPD Bike Patrol painted a temporary course with spray chalk so we could test the layout with real kids on bikes.
-PedalPowerKids, a local provider of children’s bike programs ran three sessions totalling about 50 kids as a test run.
+PedalPowerKids, a local provider of children’s bike programs ran three sessions totaling about 50 kids as a test run.
 The program ran beautifully with big smiles behind the COVID masks of kids, parents, staff and volunteers.
 The test was a great success but we did make a few adjustments to make the course even better.
 The old asphalt surface was a bit rough and cracked but seemed adequate.
 In consultation with Lindale MS staff, we determined it best to do some surface repairs before we paint – an improvement for safe biking, walking, basketball and other activities.
-BikeAAA reached out to its close partner at Anne Arundel Recreation & Parks who arranged for surface repair and cleaning.
+BikeAAA reached out to its close partner at Anne Arundel County Recreation & Parks who arranged for surface repair and cleaning.

 Painting weekend was set for April 24-25, 2021 and the team of partners collaborated to secure artists, volunteers, students, supplies, food, tents and everything needed to complete Phase 1.
 The weather forecast called for rain all weekend but Saturday turned out to be a beautiful day for outdoor art, the rain blew through overnight and we resumed on Sunday to complete the course.
-Squads of Lindale MS art students worked with FHN artists with support from volunteers from BikeAAA, Bike Maryland, Leadership Anne Arundel and bike club Velo City Riders.
+Squads of Lindale MS art students worked with FHN mentor artists with support from volunteers from BikeAAA, Bike Maryland, Leadership Anne Arundel and bike club Velo City Riders.
 In addition to the bike course is a walking path that can be used by children on foot, wheelchair or other assistive mobility devices.
 The bike course uses the familiar white edge lines and yellow center lines found on roadways.
 But the walking path was an open canvas for art!
 FHN developed a palette using CMYK (cyan, magenta, yellow, black) and worked with the students to creatively paint designs in cyan hues on the walking path.
 Painting Weekend was a magical blend of art, engineering, ingenuity, teamwork, learning, fun and camaraderie!

 Phase 2 – Collaborative Art With Meaning